MKNZ-LMNOP/MKNZ/README.md

 8/11/2025

 I got lost in Tkinter for a second there, but we're back on track.
-The gui is now semi-functional.
+Quick_gui is now functional, and regular gui will be my playground for a bit.
 I'll work more on the logic in the coming days.